publiclab/Leaflet.DistortableImage/README.md

 `selected` (*optional*, default: false, value: *boolean*)

-By default, your image will initially appear on the screen as "unselected" - no toolbar, markers, etc. Interacting with it will make them visible.
+By default, your image will initially appear on the screen as unselected (no toolbar or markers).
+Interacting with it will make them visible.

 If you prefer that an image initially appears as selected instead, pass `selected: true`.